stefanocampanella/MHPC-project/docs/landing-page.md

-# An Empirical Study on the Calibration of the GEOtop Model Using Supercomputers
+# An empirical study on the calibration of the GEOtop model using supercomputers

 ```{panels}
 Master in High-Performance Computing, 2019/20 edition